dev-andi/xfce-blur-effects/README.md

 Visit : https://www.kalideva.com/ for more details.

 I have included the below steps which is similar to the original package.

+## WARNING :
+If you run it without sudo privileges, the next time you reboot the entire WM would be gone and you'll only get black screen.
+So be careful.

  # Xfwm Effects 1.3